 The U.S. Department of Housing and Urban Development offers a website that tenants can use to find low-income housing.
 Several local housing authorities also maintain a website or a separate list of Section 8 landlords in their area.
 Both of these services are provided free of charge to tenants and landlords.
 This is done by researching housing authorities and finding those that have an open section 8 housing application waiting list.
 One misnomer, is that each state only has one housing authority. each state has somewhere between 4 to 10 housing authorities in different counties and cities.
 Just because one is closed, others may be accepting applications for section 8.
 Each PHA has their own preferences when it comes to accepting applicants from out of town.
 Applicants should be aware that they can be on several different waiting lists at once.
 Everyone knows how to apply for section 8, but few are able to locate most Housing Authorities that are accepting applications nation wide.
 Section8programs.biz is a private company that educates people about various low income housing programs while keeping them apprised of where and when they can complete an affordable housing application.

-What are HUD qualifications - Do I qualify for Section 8?There is an asset test in addition to earned income.
+What are HUD application qualifications - Do I qualify for Section 8?There is an asset test in addition to earned income.
 Over a certain amount, HUD will add income even if the Section 8 tenant does not receive any interest income from, for example, a bank account.
 HUD calls this "imputed income from assets" and, in the case of a bank account, HUD establishes a standard "Passbook Savings Rate" to calculate the imputed income from the asset.
 By increasing the amount of a tenant's total income, the amount of imputed income from assets may affect a tenant's assigned portion of rent.
 A Section 8 application online does not something that is assisted by HUD directly.
-Local Housing Authorities determine when a Section 8 waiting list will open or close.
+Local Housing Authorities determine when an open Section 8 waiting list will open or close.
 The PHA pays the landlord the remainder of the rent over the tenant's portion, subject to a cap referred to as "Fair Market Rent" (FMR) which is determined by HUD.
 Each year, the federal government looks at the rents being charged for privately owned apartments in different communities, as well as the costs of utilities (heat, electricity, etc.) in those communities.
 The Fair Market Rents are an estimate of the average gross rents (rents plus utilities) for medium-quality apartments of different sizes in a particular community.
 As an example, 2012 FMR for 1 bedroom housing in San Francisco is $1,522 and in New York is $1,280 while in many other places it is less than $500.
 The landlord cannot charge a Section 8 tenant more than a reasonable rent and cannot accept payments outside the contract.
 In addition, landlords, although required to meet fair housing laws, are not required to participate in the Section 8 housing application program.
 As a result, some landlords will not accept a Section 8 tenant.
 This can be attributed to such factors as descrimination and can be reported.

 Currently, the main Section 8 program which involves a completed section 8 application as part of the voucher program.
 A voucher may be either "project-based" where its use is limited to a specific apartment complex (public housing agencies (PHAs) may reserve up to 20% of its vouchers as such – or "tenant-based", where the tenant is free to choose a unit in the private sector, is not limited to specific complexes, and may reside anywhere in the United States (including Puerto Rico) where a PHA operates a Section 8 program.
 There is only one voucher program but people often get this confused with public housing.
 This is a situation where the Housing Authority, or PHP actually owns and apartment complex and rents what is known as Low Rent apartments.
 A low income housing application can be completed at the housing authority to obtain this type of housing.
 Under the ne voucher program, individuals or families with a voucher find and lease a unit (either in a specified complex or in the private sector) and pay a portion of the rent.
-Most households pay 30% of their adjusted income after completing a Section 8 housing application and receiving a voucher.
+Most households pay 30% of their adjusted income after completing a Section 8 application and receiving a voucher.
 Adjusted income is a households gross (total) income minus deductions for dependents under 18 years of age, full-time students, disabled persons, or an elderly household, and certain disability assistance and medical expenses.

 Where is my local HUD office?When people refer to a HUD office, they are really talking about the housing authority.
 The Section 8 housing choice voucher program is the federal government's major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and for those that complete a Section 8 apartment application.
 The participant is free to choose any housing that meets the requirements of the program and is not limited to units located in subsidized housing projects Housing choice vouchers are administered locally by public housing agencies.
 The public housing agencies receive federal funds from the U.S. Department of Housing and Urban Development (HUD) to administer the voucher program.
 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family's choice where the owner agrees to rent under the program.
 This unit may include the family's present residence.
 Rental units must meet minimum standards of health and safety, as determined by HUD and the PHA.
 A housing subsidy is paid to the Section 8 landlord directly by the PHA on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.